mmistakes/made-mistakes-jekyll/_posts/articles/2013-07-31-paper-53-introduction.md

 ![Paper 53 journals screenshot]({{ site.url }}/images/paper-53-journals.jpg)

 In this first part you'll learn about the benefits of a stylus, how all of the Paper by 53 tools work, and basic gestures you'll want to master.
-Parts 2 and 3 will dig deeper into techniques for realistic drawing, advanced features, making Paper by 53 videos, and how to get featured in the *Made With Paper* gallery.
+The remaining parts will dig deeper into techniques I use when drawing idealistically, page management, advanced features, and how to record the iPad's screen and make time lapse videos of your creations.

+* Table of Contents
+{:toc}

 ## Is a Stylus Necessary?